timdiels1/mac-dev-playbook/README.md

   5. Run `ansible-playbook main.yml -i inventory -K` inside this directory.
 Enter your account password when prompted.

 > Note: If some Homebrew commands fail, you might need to agree to XCode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.

+### Fast Install

+If you'd like to start with my default list of tools and apps (see Included Apps/Config below), then simply install with;

+    sh -c "$(curl -fsSL https://raw.githubusercontent.com/timdiels1/mac-dev-playbook/master/install.sh)"

+You can always customize the install after-the-fact (see below), and re-run the playbook.
+It will skip over any installed apps.

 ## Overriding Defaults